HEIC-to-JPEG-Dev/FileSyncToy/README.md

 * Security.
 File Sync ++'s files are stored in a common location (~Documents) and can optionaly be encrypted and compressed.
 This is an extension to ini files.

+* Native Windows development using C# and WinUI.
+No 3rd party libraries.

 # Progress